Endergon/ini-parser/README.md

 **-DPOSIX_MMAP** - use posix mmap() syscall
 <br/>
 <br/>
-Does not catch syntax errors, does not merge sections.
+It does not catch syntax errors, cannot write to a file, and does not combine sections.
 If there is a desire, maybe I will add it, but that's enough for me.